Eligarf/stealthy/README.md

   }
 });
 ```
-*Remove Spot is the same with a 'stealthy-spot-label' substitution*
+*Remove Spot is the same with a 'stealthy.spot.label' substitution*

 ## pf2e
 PF2e has overridden the Active Effect system which Stealthy uses as its backbone, so some heavy lifting has to be done to finish adapting it.